Josephshamak4real/alx-pre_course/0x01-git/README.md

-this is a non empty file
+This is a non empty file
+i love this readme
+i love this readme
+This is empty